Sourdough Chocolate Chip Brownies

 • Cornstarch: I use a little organic cornstarch to hold these together (as eggs would in traditional brownies).

 • Vanilla Bean: I use organic ground vanilla bean for more depth of flavor in these eggless brownies.
+But, you can use vanilla extract if you prefer.

 • Chocolate Chips: I use organic mini dark chocolate chips in these organic brownies for the ultimate chocolate experience!
 I love using mini chocolate chips as you get loads of chocolate in every bite.
 But, you can also use regular size chocolate chips too.